 After dining, I load a taxi trunk with groceries from the Supermaxi grocery store on the second floor and head home.
-I especially like the excellent carryouts who flag down the taxi for me.
+I especially like the helpful carryouts who flag down the taxi for me.

 A Supermaxi grocery store greets you as you enter, and a few top quality stores follow.

-Upstairs in the super size eating court, I got a longing for downing a personal size pizza with ham topping which only set me back $1.89.
+Upstairs in the eating court, I got a longing for downing a personal size pizza with ham topping which only set me back $1.89.
 I carry my own water.
 It tasted soooo good, my mom would have loved it!
 The price of the pizza...more now.

 Most of the booths serve American food with an Ecuadorean touch as TV screens surround you.
 It's a crowd-pleasin' place, but then, isn't every place where the food is scrumptious?
 I like that you can go through the doors and eat with a view.

-Strolling down a hall with stores to either side, I discovered at the end, a nine-screen multicinema theater that entertains you should you care to watch a movie in Spanish.
+And, strolling down a hall with stores to either side, I discovered at the end, a nine-screen multicinema theater that entertains you should you care to watch a movie in Spanish.

 quito-colonial.com copyright 2008 All Rights Reserved.